 Over 80% of customers have churned because they experienced bad customer service.
 That’s why you must thrive on solving problems for your customers and make it a central part of your support role – and there will always be problems to solve.

 Everyone has heard of the legendary customer service at Zappos.
-There’s the time they sent a best man free shoes the night before the wedding, after his order was sent to the wrong location due to a mistake by the delivery company.
-Zappos solved a problem and exemplified great customer service — they won a customer for life and gave the man a story that he couldn’t wait to share.
+For example, they once sent a best man free shoes the night before the wedding after his order was sent to the wrong location due to a mistake by the delivery company.
+Zappos solved a problem and exemplified excellent customer service — they won a customer for life and gave the man a story that he couldn’t wait to share.